Ea100/LITA-Capstone-Project-2/README.md

   2. For Analysis
   3. For Data Visualization
   - SQL – Structured Query Language for querying of Data
+  - PowerBI - Used for creating an interactive dashboard to visualize key insights
   - GitHub for Portfolio Building